Nashville SC: Expansion bid

+Nashville SC was founded in 2016, when the USL awarded a franchise to the founding ownership group of the club.
+An existing team at the time, Nashville FC subsequently sold its team name, logo, and color scheme to then new USL franchise, in exchange for a 1 percent equity stake in the USL team and a voting seat on its board.

-In August 2016, a group of Nashville business leaders from several of the city's largest corporations formed the Nashville MLS Organizing Committee and began efforts to secure funding for an MLS stadium.
-The group, led by Bill Hagerty, sought an MLS team immediately rather than working up the soccer pyramid.
-The group fully supported the recently awarded USL expansion team, Nashville SC, which began play in 2018.
+In August 2016, a group of Nashville business leaders led by Bill Hagerty formed the Nashville MLS Organizing Committee and began efforts to secure funding for an MLS stadium.

+The group fully supported the recently awarded Nashville SC, which began play in 2018.
 Both groups supported each other in their common vision to grow the sport in Tennessee.
+Former 2010 MLS Cup winning coach Gary Smith was announced as the team's first manager in April 2017.

-In October 2017, the group unveiled their plans for $275 million stadium and redevelopment project, which was approved by the city in November.
+In October 2017, the group unveiled their plans for a $275 million stadium and redevelopment project, which was approved by the city in November.

 The formal bid to add an MLS franchise to Nashville began in January 2017.
 On March 4, 2017, businessman John Ingram, under the entity Nashville Holdings LLC, bought a majority stake in DMD Soccer, the ownership group of Nashville SC.
 Ingram also headed up the bid to bring an MLS franchise to Nashville, and the partnership between Ingram and Nashville SC was an effort to present a united front to MLS after Nashville was named one of ten finalist cities for four MLS franchises.
-In August 2017, Mark Wilf, Zygi Wilf and Leonard Wilf joined as investors; the Wilfs, owners of the National Football League's Minnesota Vikings, had previously backed an aborted MLS expansion bid in Minneapolis.

 MLS officially awarded an expansion team to Nashville on December 20, 2017, and announced that they would join the league in 2020.
-On May 21, 2018, Ian Ayre was announced as the CEO of the franchise.
-On October 30, 2018, Mike Jacobs was announced as the general manager of the franchise.
+Mike Jacobs and Ian Ayre was announced as the Nashville's first general manager and CEO respectively.

-On February 20, 2019, the franchise operators announced that the MLS side would assume the Nashville Soccer Club name then in use by the city's USL Championship side.

-Inaugural season

-Nashville SC's inaugural MLS match was February 29, 2020, with the club hosting Atlanta United FC at Nissan Stadium.
-The game was played in front of 59,069, becoming the highest attended soccer event in Tennessee.
-Walker Zimmerman scored the team's first goal in the 2–1 loss.
-The inaugural season came to a halt on March 12, 2020, after only two games when the MLS suspended the season for thirty days due to the COVID-19 pandemic, then extended to until May 10, 2020.
-On June 10, MLS announced MLS is Back Tournament, but were unable to participate in the tournament due to multiple COVID cases on the team.
-Their next game was an August 12 win against FC Dallas, the first in franchise history.
-Nashville SC finished the 2020 regular season 8–8–7 with 32 points.
-They entered the MLS Cup playoffs in the play-in round beating Inter Miami 3–0 before knocking off Toronto FC 1–0 in the first round, Nashville in the conference semi-finals 2–0.
+On February 10, 2018, Nashville SC competed in their first game; in preseason against Atlanta United FC.
+In the rain-soaked contest, Nashville was defeated by Atlanta, 3–1, in front of 9,059 spectators.

+Nashville SC finished 4th in the Eastern Conference in their first season in the USL Championship.
+The team advanced to the Conference Semifinals in the playoffs, where they were defeated by Indy Eleven.
+In 2019, the final season in USL Championship, Nashville finished 2nd in the Eastern Conference regular season and advanced to the Conference Semifinals, losing to Indy Eleven 1-0 in front of 4,174 fans at First Horizon Park.